marcinzawa/slackware-server/readme.txt

 libgdk-X11 needed by iodbcadm-gtk

-Feel free to send me any change requests: https://www.linuxquestions.org/questions/slackware-14/slackware-set-of-packages-for-headless-server-no-gui-4175686983
+Feel free to send me any change requests in post on the forum: https://www.linuxquestions.org/questions/slackware-14/slackware-set-of-packages-for-headless-server-no-gui-4175686983